hadi-alnehlawi/ARABIC_TO_ROMAN/README.md

 ## Introduction

-This function is an implementation of a code problem to convert numerals from Arabic number to Roman Numeral using the "standard" subtraction notation (https://en.wikipedia.org/wiki/Roman_numerals).
+This function is an implementation of a code problem to convert Arabic number to Roman Numeral using the "standard" subtraction notation (https://en.wikipedia.org/wiki/Roman_numerals).

 The numerals are positive and don’t exceed 3999 in absolute value: